BjRo/bjro.github.io/_posts/2019-04-05-the-game-has-changed.md

 >A lot of the insights I'm going to touch on next are probably worth their own detailed look.
 I'm leaving this for other posts though to see if there's enough interest and effort of jotting them down is justified.

-## There is no such thing as "enough transparency"
+## There is no such thing as too much transparency
 A lot about what is perceived as performance often (but not always) boils down to speed of making decisions.
 In order to be able to make the adequate ones, I think you need proper context.
 You need to have a thorough understanding of the "Why?" in order to derive the "What?" and the "How?".
 And usually there are plenty of "What?"s and "How?"s.

 Some managers work with information, but wherever I can I try to make as much information available to my team as possible, the good ones and the bad ones, so that the proper decisions have a chance to be formed within the team.
 I also learned that there's quite a bit of loyalty involved when you're open about the negative and not working things from the start.
 Some applicants thought I was trying to talk them out of an open position when in fact I was being transparent about what working in my team compared to working to what he/she was used to.
 But the ones that took it on are still with me, even if it has been stressful sometimes.